ulrischa/local_md/README.md

 Save in localstorage

 Can be stored to move to other machine

+Ideal for fast notebook